exonum/exonum-doc/src/get-started/java-binding.md

 A set of named collections constitute a *service scheme*.
 For convenient access to service collections you can implement a factory of service collections.

-*The state of the service in the blockchain* is determined by the list of index hashes of its Merkelized collections.
-Said index hashes, when aggregated with index hashes of other Merkelized collections in the blockchain, form a single blockchain state hash, which is included in each committed block.
-When using `AbstractService`, the index hash list must be defined in the schema class that implements [`Schema`][schema] interface; when implementing `Service` directly – in the service itself.
+*The state of the service in the blockchain* is determined by the list of hashes.
+Usually, it is comprised of the hashes of its Merkelized collections.
+State hashes of each service are aggregated in a single blockchain state hash, which is included in each committed block.
+When using `AbstractService`, the hash list must be defined in the schema class that implements [`Schema`][schema] interface; when implementing `Service` directly – in the service itself.

 #### Serialization